-At Clarmain Dental Centre in Burlington, our dentists can provide root canal therapy for patients that have developed an infected pulp of a tooth.
+At Clarmain Dental in Burlington, our dentists can provide root canal therapy for patients that have developed an infection in the pulp of a tooth.

 A root canal is necessary if a tooth has developed an infection in its inner soft tissue.
 Treatment for the infected pulp of a tooth which results in the elimination of infection and the protection of the decontaminated tooth from future infections.